Community Outreach and Education Core

 Policy Training: Workshops conducted by community and academic policy trainers in community and faith-based organizations to train residents in strategies for educating policy makers.
 Policy trainings aim to enhance capacity at the neighborhood level to have an impact on policy decisions.

-The Community Outreach and Education Core (COEC) in collaboration with the Stakeholder Advisory Board (SAB) and the Environmental Health Science (EHS) Core Center created fact sheets to lay the groundwork for broader community engagement in understanding the links between the environment and health.
+The Community Outreach and Education Core (COEC) in collaboration with the Stakeholder Advisory Board (SAB) and the Environmental Health Sciences (EHS) Core Center created fact sheets to lay the groundwork for broader community engagement in understanding the links between the environment and health.

 To promote awareness and attention to environmental health more broadly, the Stakeholder Advisory Board (SAB) recommended the creation of a video.
-Working with University of Michigan School of Public Health students in the Materials and Methods in Health Education Programs course and the Environmental Health Science Core Center, the first video on oxidative stress, was produced.
+Working with University of Michigan School of Public Health students in the Materials and Methods in Health Education Programs course and the Environmental Health Sciences Core Center, the first video on oxidative stress, was produced.

 In addition to the video, a discussion guide was created: